The Big Picture On Alternative Housing:

 Additional options include Craigslist, local pet owners’ groups on Facebook, and local Realtors.

-While some people use housesitting to score free accommodations while traveling, others actually live as full-time nomads housesitting for other people.
-Check out Brittnay and Jayden’s blog about housesitting full-time for a fun example.
+While some people use housesitting to score free accommodations while traveling, others live as full-time nomads housesitting for other people.
+For a fun example, check out Brittnay and Jayden’s blog about housesitting full-time.

 When you travel, your house sits vacant and unused.

 But just as you need a place to stay when you visit another city, other vacationers need a place to stay when they visit your city.
-Housing swap websites offer a network of people who make their homes available while they aren’t using them, so you can stay at other people’s vacant homes and they can stay at yours.
+Housing swap websites offer a network of people who make their homes available while they aren’t using them so that you can stay at other people’s vacant homes, and they can stay at yours.

-So websites like HomeExchange.com let you accrue Guest Points as a house swap currency.
-When people stay at your home, they pay you in Guest Points.
-When you stay in other people’s homes, you pay them with Guest Points.
+Websites like HomeExchange.com let you accrue Guest Points as a house swap currency.
+When people stay at your home, they pay you in Guest Points, and when you stay in other people’s homes, you pay them with Guest Points.

-Think of it like Airbnb, but instead of paying with money, you barter home stays.
+Think of it like Airbnb, but you barter homestays instead of paying with money.

-For nomads looking to spend much of the year traveling, you can theoretically stay for free indefinitely at unique homes around the world, for endless alternative housing options.
+For nomads looking to spend much of the year traveling, you can theoretically stay for free indefinitely at unique homes worldwide for endless alternative housing options.

-If you hadn’t noticed, the cost of real estate isn’t exactly the same everywhere.
+If you hadn’t noticed, real estate costs aren’t the same everywhere.

-You can live like a king on a modest income in some parts of the world, or live like a pauper on a high income in others.
+You can live like a king on a modest income in some parts of the world or a pauper on a high income in others.
 So stop thinking so linearly about where you live, and start exploring parts of the world you never considered before.
 Research places with a high quality of life at a low cost of living.

 Having traveled all over this planet, a few that come to mind for me include: